elifcyildirim/patterns_in_road_accidents/README.md

 ### Machine Learning to Predict Accident Severity
 I created a classification model that predicts the severity of accidents based on factors such as driver's age, vehicle type, time, light conditions etc. I built a model selection pipeline (including Logistic Regression, KNN, Decision Tree and Random Forest classification algorithms), performed feature selection using the K-best algorithm, optimized model hyperparameters using random search and fine-tuned with cross-validation.
 35 different models were created before picking the best performing model, which is a DecisionTreeClassifier.

+The original classes in the accident severity (slight, serious, and fatal) were reduced to two classes by grouping the serious and fatal together (as ‘serious’).
+As a matter of fact, both the serious and fatal accidents would need similar level of attention.
+This decision was also based on the fact that the three classes in the target had very different sizes.
+Especially, the size of the ‘fatal’ accidents is substantially smaller than the slightly severe accidents.
+It is known that classification algorithms in the case of imbalanced target class sizes favor the major class if the imbalance in the training dataset is not treated.
+Combining these classes reduced this imbalance but not entirely.
+The training dataset was treated for imbalance using i) SMOTE, ii) undersampling, and iii) oversampling separately.

 Recall and the true positives is the preferred evaluation metric in this project.
 In accordance with this, DecisionTreeClassifier model built in round 6 is the best predictive model in forecasting the severity of a hypothetical accident.
 Thanks to feature selection, this model has the least number of columns as input of all the 35 different models built in this project.
 It is possible to predict whether a road accident in the U.K. will result in severe or slight consequences based on

 1. attributes of the road (speed limit, light conditions, road type, second road class, urban/rural area, easting/northing),